 The Cooperative Research Centre for Aboriginal and Torres Strait Islander Health was established on 1 January 2010, following in the footsteps of its predecessors the CRC for Aboriginal and Tropical Health (1996–2003) and the CRC for Aboriginal Health (2003–09).
-The Australian Government is funding its activities to 30 June 2014 through the CRC Program, with funds and in-kind support provided by the CRC’s essential participants (see below).
+The Australian Government funded its activities to 30 June 2014 through the CRC Programme, with funds and in-kind support provided by the CRC’s essential participants (see below).

-Through its three research programs, the CRCATSIH aims to:
+Through its three research programs, the CRCATSIH aimed to:

 - promote high-quality research through increased Aboriginal and Torres Strait Islander control of the health research agenda and through partnerships with key stakeholders in the Aboriginal and Torres Strait Islander health sector, government agencies and research institutions

 - undertake strategic research to investigate health conditions, health service delivery systems and the social determinants of health

 - ensure the effective transfer of research findings into policy and practice to improve primary healthcare, to build sustainable prevention and to reduce the disease burden on Australia’s Aboriginal and Torres Strait Islander people